-Executive Director, President & CEO 54 years of age, Filipino and American
+Executive Director, President & CEO 55 years of age, Filipino and American of Intergen Properties, Inc. and a director in Investment House Association of the Philippines (IHAP).

 BS Business Economics, University of the Philippines-Diliman; MBA, The Wharton School-University of Pennsylvania